romerojunior/blog/_posts/2021-10-18-terraform-cdk.md

 4. The same automated process from step 2 builds the requested set of resources with the same opinionated implementation.

+Updating resouces works in the same way.
+Terraform CDK still relies on plain Terraform.
+It synthetizes a plan based on controlled flow written in a given programming language.

 > ### Convention over configuration
 >
 > The aforementioned resources convey an opinion on how application and